Murder of Marcus Fiesel: Trials

 Liz Carroll was found guilty of all charges on February 21, 2007.
 The jury, made up of nine women and four men, deliberated for 4–6 hours.
 The trial lasted for 10 days beginning on February 12, 2007, and ending on February 21, 2007.
 Her lawyer Gregory A. Cohen promised to appeal.
 The appeal was also over a report that a juror reportedly said in an interview that she "knew in her heart Liz Carroll was guilty".

-During closing comments the assistant prosecutor Daniel Breyer said "They say you wouldn't treat a dog like that, and you know what?
+During closing comments the assistant prosecutor Daniel Breyer said: "They say you wouldn't treat a dog like that, and you know what?
 She [Liz] wouldn't!
 She took the dog with her.
 She took the dog with her."
 He referred to the Carrolls taking their dog with them to their family reunion, but leaving Fiesel at home.
 After the assistant prosecutor's closing remarks Liz Carroll said: "The dog was alive!"

 She was sentenced to 54 years to life on February 22, 2007.

-After accepting a plea deal, David Carroll pleaded guilty to murder and gross abuse of a corpse.
+After accepting a plea deal, David Carroll plead guilty to murder and gross abuse of a corpse.
 The judge accepted his plea, and sentenced Carroll to 15 years to life in prison.
 Carroll said that Amy Baker bound Fiesel, but he admitted he was present.

 On Friday, April 20, 2007, the Commonwealth of Kentucky charged Amy Baker with evidence tampering.
 Prosecutors in Kentucky claim that the immunity she was given was only with the state of Ohio and Kentucky has jurisdiction over the Ohio River.
 She waived extradition and defended charges brought against her in Kentucky, which carry a maximum five-year sentence.
 Her attorneys are moved both to dismiss all charges against her and to suppress all testimony given by her in the prosecutions of Liz and David Carroll and alleged that the Kentucky prosecutor promised Ohio prosecutors to give Amy Baker immunity in Kentucky as well.
 Her trial was set for November 7, 2007, in Maysville, Kentucky.
 Her charges were then dropped in early 2008.

 Memorials

 On Saturday, April 21, 2007, the chimney which was used to burn Fiesel's remains was demolished and turned into a memorial to him in a peaceful setting.
+As of October 2007 the memorial was taken down by the land owner due to excessive litter.

 In Hanlon Park-Georgetown, Ohio, a bench was dedicated to his memory on what would have been his 4th birthday, June 24, 2007.

+On June 23, 2007, at Beech Acres Park in Cincinnati, Ohio, Anderson Park District dedicated part of an all-children's playground in Fiesel's name.